Caleb Frare: Chicago White Sox

 On July 29, 2018, the Yankees traded Frare to the White Sox for $1.5 million of international signing bonus pool space.
 The White Sox assigned him to the Charlotte Knights of the Class AAA International League, and promoted him to the major leagues on September 1.

 Frare was non-tendered by Chicago on December 2, 2019, and became a free agent.
 On December 3, he re-signed with Chicago on a minor league contract.
 Frare was released by the White Sox organization on June 26, 2020.
-At the time of his release, Frare had appeared in 16 games in the major leagues, with an impressive 11.2 K/9 and a 6.52 ERA with 12 strikeouts in 9.2 relief innings.
+At the time of his release, Frare had appeared in 16 games in the major leagues, with an 11.2 K/9 and a 6.52 ERA with 12 strikeouts in 9.2 relief innings.

 Sioux Falls Canaries

 On March 30, 2021, Frare signed with the Sioux Falls Canaries of the American Association of Professional Baseball.
+In 27 games 27.2 innings of relief he struggled mightily going 0-5 with a 7.48 ERA with 39 strikeouts.
 He was released on January 27, 2022.